Bakersfield, California: Housing and development

-Bakersfield saw its population grow from about 105,000 in 1980 to 347,000 in 2010.
+Bakersfield saw its population grow from about 105,000 in 1980 to over 400,000 in 2020.
 Although the city is still growing, its growth rate has slowed in recent years due to the economic recession and high home foreclosure rates.
 However, in October 2013, Bakersfield was found to be the number two city in the nation for the rental market.
-Apartment vacancies have become a large issue with only one percent of potential apartments being open to new renters as of April 2021.
-The average cost of rent and housing have dramatically increased in the last few years, with some apartments having their monthly rent nearly double in cost.
+Apartment vacancies have become a large issue, with only one percent of potential apartments being open to new renters as of April 2021.
+The average cost of rent and housing has dramatically increased in the last few years, with some apartments having their monthly rent nearly double in cost.
 Most new apartments being built are catering to commuting workers from Southern California and the Bay Area, with local residents being priced out.

 The city of Shafter, a small farming town north of Bakersfield, previously filed a suit to attempt to limit the northern expansion of Bakersfield's city limits.
 Shafter has also annexed large pieces of farmland to its east and south to ensure that Bakersfield does not annex this area.
 Bakersfield, in addition, filed a lawsuit against Shafter in 2007 regarding water rights Shafter planned to use but Bakersfield stated it had purchased in 1976.
 As a result, the city of Bakersfield threatened to annex the city of Shafter.

-The large bluff and plateau which lie east of Bakersfield—toward the Rio Bravo and Kern Canyon area—have been under development for the last 60 years.
+The large bluff and plateau east of Bakersfield—toward the Rio Bravo and Kern Canyon area—has been under development for the last 60 years.
 Because the steep, north-facing edge of the bluff provides a view of the foothills, mountains, oil fields, and Kern River, the city government has attempted to balance development and preservation in this area.

 Economy

-Bakersfield's historic and primary industries have related to Kern County's two main industries, oil and agriculture.
+Bakersfield's historic and primary industries are related to Kern County's two main industries: oil and agriculture.
 Kern County in 2013 was the most oil productive county in the US.
-Kern County is a part of the highly productive San Joaquin Valley, and ranks in the top five most productive agricultural counties in the nation.
-Major crops for Kern County include: grapes, citrus, almonds, carrots, alfalfa, cotton, and roses.
-The city serves as the home for both corporate and regional headquarters of companies engaged in these industries.
+Kern County is a part of the highly productive San Joaquin Valley and ranks in the top five most productive agricultural counties in the nation.
+Major crops for Kern County include grapes, citrus, almonds, carrots, alfalfa, cotton, and roses.
+The city is home to the corporate and regional headquarters of companies engaged in these industries.

 Bakersfield has a growing manufacturing and distribution sector.
 Several companies have moved to Bakersfield because of its inexpensive land, as well as proximity to international ports in both Los Angeles and Oakland.
-Other companies have opened regional offices and non-oil/agricultural businesses because of Bakersfield's and Kern County's business friendly policies, such as having no local utility or inventory taxes.
-Products manufactured in the city include: ice cream (world's largest ice cream plant), central vacuums, highway paint, and stock racing cars.
+Other companies have opened regional offices and non-oil/agricultural businesses because of Bakersfield's and Kern County's business-friendly policies, such as having no local utility or inventory taxes.
+Products manufactured in the city include ice cream (the world's largest ice cream plant), central vacuums, highway paint, and stock racing cars.

 Sales tax in Bakersfield is 8.25%.

 Top employers

-According to the Greater Bakersfield Chamber of Commerce, the top employers in the county based in Bakersfield are:
+According to the Bakersfield Annual Comprehensive Financial Report, as of 2022, the top employers in the county based in Bakersfield were: